sasha-ajin/php-crud-with-authorisation/README.md

 # php-crud-with-authorisation

-This project was created as a homework at Plovdiv University.
+This project was created as a homework at Plovdiv University

 Backend is implemented with pure PHP; Database is implemented with MySQL